kolyatri/Revenue-Increased-Profit-Declined/README.md

 Profit collapse was primarily driven by:

-- Increased cost ratio
+- Significant cost inflation
-- Expanded discount policy
+- Aggressive discount expansion

 Not by:

 - Traffic decline
-- Conversion issues
+- Conversion drop
 - Revenue contraction

-The issue is located in **economic structure**, not demand generation.
+The issue is located in unit economics.

 ---

 ## Recommended Action

-Initiate a structured review of:
+Immediate review required in the following areas:

-- Supplier pricing
+- Supplier pricing and cost drivers
-- Cost drivers
-- Operational expense changes
+- Operational expense structure
-- Promotional and discount policy
+- Discount and promotion strategy

-Immediate focus should be placed on restoring margin stability.

-**Target:**
+Priority objective:

-> Recover margin from ~8% toward historical ~35–40% range
+> Restore margin from ~8% toward historical 35–40% range

+Short-term actions may include:
+- Temporary discount tightening
+- Cost structure audit
+- Margin monitoring by segment

 ---

 ## Tools Used

-- **PostgreSQL**
+- PostgreSQL
-- **SQL** (CTEs, aggregation, window functions)
+- SQL (CTEs, aggregation, window functions)
-- **Power BI**
+- Power BI
-- **DAX measures**
+- DAX measures
-- **Unit economics framework**
+- Structured unit economics framework

 ---

-## Power BI Dashboard
+## Power BI Dashboard Structure

-The analysis was translated into a clean executive dashboard designed for rapid stakeholder clarity.
+The analysis was translated into a single executive dashboard designed for immediate financial clarity.

-### Page 1 – Executive Diagnostic
+### Executive Diagnostic Page

-**Purpose:**
-Show magnitude, cause, and financial damage.

-Includes:

-- KPI summary (Revenue, Profit, Margin)
-- Profit waterfall (Revenue → Cost → Discount → Profit)
+Purpose:
+Provide clear visibility into what happened, why it happened, and how severe the financial impact is.

+The dashboard includes:

+#### KPI Overview (Top Section)

+- Revenue (February vs March)
+- Revenue % Change
+- Profit (February vs March)
+- Profit % Change
-- Margin collapse comparison
+- Margin (February vs March)

-- Financial impact quantification (~18.7k loss)
+This section establishes the magnitude of the issue:
+Revenue growth combined with severe margin collapse.

 ---

-### Page 2 – Segment Confirmation

-**Purpose:**
-Validate whether the issue is systemic or segment-specific.

-Includes:

-- Margin by acquisition channel
-- Margin by country
-- Margin by device

-The dashboard was designed with a clear narrative flow:

-**Page 1 = What happened + Financial damage**
-**Page 2 = Where it happened**
+#### Profit Structure (Waterfall)

+Revenue → Cost → Discount → Profit

+This visual shows how revenue growth was absorbed by:

+- Increased cost structure
+- Expanded discount policy

+It clearly illustrates the mechanics of profit destruction.

 ---

-## Repository Structure

-Revenue-Profit-Diagnostic/
-│
-├── data/
-├── sql/
-├── powerbi/
-├── report/
-└── README.md
+#### Financial Impact

+Expected March Profit (if February structure remained)
+Actual March Profit
+Profit Lost vs Expected (~18.7k)

+This section quantifies material financial damage and translates margin compression into monetary impact.

+---

+#### Margin Collapse Comparison

+Bar comparison:
+February Margin vs March Margin

+38.6% → 8.2%

+This visual isolates the core issue: efficiency deterioration.

+---

+#### Margin by Acquisition Channel

+Margin February vs Margin March by channel.

+This confirms that:

+- Margin compression occurred across all acquisition channels.
+- The issue is systemic, not channel-specific.
+- No single marketing source explains the profit collapse.

 ---